Praxen

 • Re-run in a larger context window or with a tighter input scope.
 See Large workspaces and context sizing above.

-• Recover from the draft manifest if Praxen wrote one (./reports/<agent>-draft-<timestamp>.md — Step 9.9 writes this before the JSON).
-Tell the agent: "the canonical JSON failed validation — read the draft manifest and rebuild from it."
+• Recover from the draft manifest if Praxen wrote one (./reports/<agent-slug>-draft-<timestamp>.md — written just before the findings JSON).
+Tell the agent: "the findings JSON failed validation — read the draft manifest and rebuild from it."

 If the same JSON-shape error reproduces on a fresh run with plenty of context, that's a Praxen bug — please file it with the schema error and the agent slug.